-In addition, a Health Care All Employee Committee will be created to evaluate options for the provision of health insurance.
+- In addition, a Health Care All Employee Committee will be created to evaluate options for the provision of health insurance.
 The City will schedule these Committee meetings as appropriate in 2018 and, if needed, 2019.
-However, the City will not initiate any changes to the currently existing health insurance plans during the term of this Conditions of Employment without the agreement of the Management Staff.

-- Health insurance coverage for newly hired employees will commence on the first day of the month following one full month of employment.
+However, the City will not initiate any changes to the currently existing health insurance plans during the term of this Conditions of Employment without the agreement of the Management Staff. - Health insurance coverage for newly hired employees will commence on the first day of the month following one full month of employment.
 If hired prior to the 15th day of the month, the month of hire will count as a full month of employment and coverage will be effective the first day of the following month.
 If hired after the 15th day of the month the month of hire will not count as a full month and the following month will be the first full month of employment. - For covered employees who terminate during the fiscal year, such health insurance coverage shall end on the last day of the month following when said termination becomes effective, except that the provisions of COBRA may be applied at the employee's option.
-Covered employees who retire from the City under PERS may, at their option, continue such coverage without interruption pursuant to the provisions of the PERS Health Program. - C. The City will provide 100% of the premium charged to maintain a Dental Insurance Plan for each Management Employee, and where appropriate, for dependent coverage.
-The City will retain control over the administration of the dental insurance program subject to maintenance of equivalent benefits to the extent it is within the control of the City.
-COBRA benefits may be applied at the employee's option.
-Dental coverage will commence on the first day of the month following one full month of employment.
+Covered employees who retire from the City under PERS may, at their option, continue such coverage without interruption pursuant to the provisions of the PERS Health Program.